🎄Best prices guaranteed across all sales channels🎄

 Choose the fastest available storage medium:

-Set the Windows virtual memory size based on how much RAM you have:
+Set the Windows virtual memory size based on how much primary memory (random access memory, or RAM) you have installed:

 For example: If you have 8 GB of RAM → set the minimum to 12 GB and the maximum to 24 GB.